Simplify Square Root Of 245

 Conclusion

 Simplifying square roots is an essential skill in mathematics.
 Mastering this technique enhances your understanding of numbers, their relationships, and simplifies your work in more advanced algebraic and calculus operations.
-By consistently practicing the process of prime factorization and extracting perfect squares, you’ll build confidence and proficiency in handling radicals.
-Remember, the key lies in understanding the fundamental concepts and applying the steps methodically.
+But by consistently practicing the process of prime factorization and extracting perfect squares, you’ll build confidence and proficiency in handling radicals.
+Still, remember, the key lies in understanding the fundamental concepts and applying the steps methodically.
 With practice, you'll move smoothly from simplifying simple radicals like √245 to more complex expressions.
 Remember to always focus on accuracy and efficiency, ensuring that your answers are not only correct but also presented in the clearest and most concise manner possible.